 Over the past 3 years, my experience online has taught me the best way to deliver a message to my audience via a blog, in a podcast and on video.
 I know there is always room for improvement, but I think I have a good grasp on how to effectively teach and communicate to groups of people on these platforms.

-A live presentation is a whole new ball game, and I’ve always been extremely admirable of those who present themselves well in a live setting: actors, politicians (some of them), stand up comedians, teachers, and several of my peers in this industry who have been doing the live speaking thing for a while.
+A live presentation is a whole new ball game, and I’ve always admired those who present themselves well in a live setting: actors, politicians (some of them), stand up comedians, teachers, and several of my peers in this industry who have been doing the live speaking thing for a while.